zomnium/plastichabitat/tools/index.md

 ## [Sublime Text](http://www.sublimetext.com/)

 A lightning fast extendable and customizable text-editor.
-Nice alternatives are [Atom.io](https://atom.io/) which looks alot like Sublime Text, but is open-source and has a CLI and Git intergration.
+Nice alternatives are [Atom.io](https://atom.io/) which looks alot like Sublime Text, but is open-source and has a CLI and Git intergration (also check out [Seti UI](https://atom.io/themes/seti-ui)).
 Adobe funded [Brackets](http://brackets.io/) which is also open-source and is completely build in JavaScript.

 ### Useful plugins: